discourse/message_bus/README.md

 For APIs or apps that have `ActionDispatch::Flash` deleted from the stack the middleware is pushed to the bottom.

-Should you want to manipulate the default behavior please refer to [Rails MiddlewareStackProxy documentation](http://api.rubyonrails.org/classes/Rails/Configuration/MiddlewareStackProxy.html) and alter the order of the middlewares in stack in `app/config/initializers/message_bus.rb`
+Should you wish to manipulate the default behavior please refer to [Rails MiddlewareStackProxy documentation](http://api.rubyonrails.org/classes/Rails/Configuration/MiddlewareStackProxy.html) and alter the order of the middlewares in stack in `app/config/initializers/message_bus.rb`

 ```ruby
 # config/initializers/message_bus.rb